TeachBooks/learn-programming/book/workflows/git/cli/branch_merge.md

 commit on that branch.
 For example, the most recent commit on branch `main` is "Modify README.md contents".

-The graph in {numref}`branch1` below displays the current commit history we have.
+The graph below displays the current commit history we have.

 ![Commit graph of our repository](./images/branch1.png)